 In December 2012, the BCBS published updated regulatory guidance that made the PAF2 transaction as it was structured ineligible for counterparty credit spread hedging under the Basel III framework.
 As a result of this new guidance, the Group had the right to exercise a regulatory call to restructure or terminate the CDS and the credit support facility layer at par and terminate the mezzanine layer at fair value.
 In October 2013, the Group exercised the call to terminate the CDS and the credit support layer at par.
-The mezzanine layer currently remains in place.
+As of the end of 4013, the mezzanine layer remained in place.